EconometricInstitute/feb22012-programming-website/data/week2/4-introduction-interfaces.md

 ## Motivation to use Interfaces
 An important reason to use Object-oriented programming, is that we prevent duplication of code.
 With this in the back of your mind, consider a simple dice game:
 We throw two dice.
-If they have the same value, we multiply any one of them by hundred.
+If they have the same value, we multiply any one of them by a hundred.
 In case of different values, we multiply the highest by then and add the lowest.
 Or, in case we have a one and a two, it's worth a thousand.
 This game can be implemented as follows:
 ```java
 public class Dice {